mohtasim317/mojo-takehome/README.md

 VITE_POLYGON_API_KEY="EXAMPLE_KEY"
 ```

-To run application:
+To run the application:

 ```
 npm run dev
 ```

-## Features/Notes
+## Languages/Libraries/Tools used:
 -Built using React, TypeScript, Vite.
+Styled using CSS.

+-Fetched data from Polygon Crypto/Forex Websockets API.

 -Used the "react-use-websocket" library to handle websocket functionality.

+## Future Improvements:
+-Improve styling/UX.

+-Use JavaScript's built-in websocket functionality to lessen external dependencies.